dragonfruitnetwork/dragon6-api/README.md

 		private string email = "youremail@gmail.com";
 		private string password = "yourpassword";
 		private string token;
-		private PlayerStats stats = null;
+		private General stats = null;
+		private Season RankedStats = null;

 		public async Task UpdatePlayerStats(string username)
 		{
 			Token.SetCredentials(email, password);
 			token = await Token.GetToken(); //call this too many times and your account will be locked for 2 hours.
-Make sure you store this and set an expiry for one hour
+Make sure you store this and set an expiry for two hours.
+When it expires you will need a new one.

 			try
 			{